argoproj/argo-cd/docs/application_sources.md

 ```
 helm template . --set service.type=LoadBalancer
 ```
-Similarly ArgoCD can override values in the `values.yaml` parameters using `argo app set` command, in the form of `-p PARAM=VALUE`.
+Similarly Argo CD can override values in the `values.yaml` parameters using `argo app set` command, in the form of `-p PARAM=VALUE`.
 For example:
 ```
 argocd app set helm-guestbook -p service.type=LoadBalancer